In its simplest form, it's an easier way for people to transfer money.

-PayID is a piece of information you choose that’s linked to your bank account and acts as an identifier.
-In its simplest form, PayID is an easier way for people to transfer money.
+In its complicated form, it's a piece of information you choose that's linked to your bank account and acts as an identifier.

-First announced in July 2013, the NPP is a collaborative effort between Australia’s biggest banks and financial service providers (including the big four and the Reserve Bank of Australia).
+Instantaneous payments (also called Osko) and PayID are features of the New Payments Platform (NPP).
+First announced in July 2013, the NPP is a collaborative effort between Australia's biggest banks and financial service providers (including the big four and the Reserve Bank of Australia).

-In short, the NPP is the infrastructure that facilitates faster, more convenient banking.
+The NPP is the infrastructure that facilitates faster, more convenient banking.

 One of the biggest perks of the NPP has been giving consumers the ability to make 'real-time' transfers between senders and banks.